Important Environmental Laws Of India

-- The Environment (Protection) Act of 1986- is provided for the protection and improvement of the environment.
-The Environment Protection Act establishes the framework for studying, planning, and implementation of long-term requirements of environmental safety and laying down a system of speedy and adequate response to situations threatening the environment.
+The Act is provided for the protection and improvement of the environment.
+The Environment Protection Act establishes the framework for studying, planning, and implementing long-term requirements of environmental safety and laying down a system of speedy and adequate response to situations threatening the environment.

-- The Wild Life (Protection) Act of 1972- 73 ( Amendment in 1991)- The Wild Life (Protection) Act, 1972 was enacted with the objective of effectively protecting the wildlife of this country also to control poaching, smuggling, and illegal trade in wildlife and its derivatives.
+The Wild Life (Protection) Act, 1972 was enacted with the objective of effectively protecting the wildlife of this country and also to control poaching, smuggling, and illegal trade in wildlife and its derivatives.
 The Act was amended in January 2003 and punishment and penalty for offenses under the Act have been made more stringent

-- The National Biodiversity Authority in Chennai has been established for the purposes of implementing the objects of the Act.
+The National Biodiversity Authority in Chennai has been established for the purpose of implementing the objectives of the Act.

 (Protocol- A protocol is an international agreement that stands on its own but it is linked with an existing convention.)

-Wetland Convention (Ramsar Convention)– came in force in 1975- United Nations Educational, Scientific and Cultural Organisation (UNESCO).
+came into force in 1975- United Nations Educational, Scientific and Cultural Organisation (UNESCO).
 India became a signatory to this convention in 1981– The Convention is for reducing the loss of wetlands and to ensure the conservation of fauna and flora and their ecological processes.

-Montreal Protocol– The United Nations Environment Programme (UNEP)- a convention for the protection of the ozone layer the Montreal Protocol on Substances that deplete the Ozone layer was agreed to by nations in 1987.there are five amendments to the Protocol adopted in London (1990), Copenhagen (1992), Vienna (1995), Montreal (1997) and Beijing (1999).
+The United Nations Environment Programme (UNEP)- a convention for the protection of the ozone layer the Montreal Protocol on Substances that deplete the Ozone layer was agreed to by nations in 1987.
+There are five amendments to the Protocol adopted in London (1990), Copenhagen (1992), Vienna (1995), Montreal (1997), and Beijing (1999).
 The Protocol aims to reduce and eliminate the emission of man-made ozone-depleting substances.